Cartridge razors are great options for men who don’t have the time (or not willing) to learn the intricacies of using a

 From the original Mach 3, Gillette has expanded the product line to include the following:

 Take note that you can interchange the cartridges on different variants.
-So if you’ve already bought the razor and want shift to a different blade you can do that without having to buy an extra razor.
+So if you’ve already bought the razor and want to shift to a different blade, you can do that without having to buy an extra razor.

-When you compare this to the Fusion ProGlide, the Mach 3 is actually heavier.
-This a big factor when it comes to shave quality.
+When you compare this to the Fusion ProGlide, Mach 3 is actually heavier.
+This a significant factor when it comes to shaving quality.

-Being heavier is definitely an advantage because you don’t have to put too much pressure as you normally would that in turns means less irritation on your skin.
+Being heavier is definitely an advantage because you don’t have to put too much pressure as you normally would, which in turn means less irritation on your skin.

 This is a big reason why a lot of purists prefer a safety razor over something like this.

-But when you talk about closeness, the Fusion is still the razor to beat in this category because of the five blades compared the three of the Mach 3.
+But when you talk about closeness, the Fusion is still the razor to beat in this category because of the five blades compared to the three of Mach 3.

 Other than that, everything leans towards the latter.

-Perhaps the most advanced and one of the most expensive cartridge razors in the market right now.
-The Gillette Fusion ProGlide has all the bells and whistles that you can possibly put on a cartridge razor.
+The Gillette Fusion ProGlide is the most advanced and one of the most expensive cartridge razors in the market right now.
+This razor has all the bells and whistles that you can possibly put on a cartridge razor.

 This razor uses the same patented progressive-blade system found in Mach 3, but the only difference is it has two more blades.